Garbagebuild/Jailbreak-SC490/README.md

 Go to Settings > System > About Phone

-Scroll down to Build Number and tap it at least 7 times (until it says "You are now a developer!")
+Scroll down to Build Number and tap it until you are satisfied or at least 7 times (until it says "You are now a developer!")

 Now go to Settings > System > Developer Options